keypom/keypom-docs/docs/Tutorials/welcome.md

 ## Advanced Tutorials

 These tutorials are meant to provide examples of real world use cases.
+These can range from ticketing, to seamless DAO onboarding experiences.

 <div class="container">
   <div class="row">